Ancelotti: Klopp told me going ahead with the Liverpool vs Atletico game was a criminal act | Goal.com

 The result at Anfield would see the holders exit the competition by a 4-2 aggregate scoreline, although Everton boss Ancelotti says that his Merseyside rival told him that the game shouldn't have gone ahead given the seriousness of the Covid-19 situation.

-Referring to the fixture and the fact that the match went ahead without any restrictions on fan attendance, Ancelotti told Corriere dello Sport: "I heard from Klopp the other day, he told me that going ahead with the game in those conditions was a criminal act, I think he was right."
+Referring to the fixture and the fact that the match went ahead without any restrictions on fan attendance, Ancelotti told Corriere dello Sport: "I spoke with Klopp a few days ago, he told me that the decision to play Liverpool-Atletico was a criminal act and I think he's right."

 The Premier League announced on Friday evening that professional football in England would not be returning before April 30 at the earliest and Ancelotti is not concerned with the delay, insisting that getting back underway is the last thing he is thinking about.